 How to turn a CRM data repository into a tool that helps you win more deals

 We’ve entered a new era, where CRMs can collect richer data and with the right tools, afford deeper insights and help drive sales enablement.
-What’s changed?
+What’s changed with sales technology trends?
 Today’s CRMs capture insights that relate to—and create incentives around—the underlying key factor that drives better sales results: seller behavior.

 Those foundational behaviors that sellers engage in every day—making calls, taking meetings and going beyond just answering buyers’ questions to anticipate and guide buyers’ expectations—are essential stepping stones along the pathway to closing deals.
 But what truly galvanizes a sales organization to implement certain effective selling behaviors?